-37385 The Baptist Tradition
+37385 The Baptist Tradition 4 hrs

-A seminar the historical basis of Baptist thought and practice, from the sixteenth century to the present.
+A seminar on the historical basis of Baptist thought and practice, from the sixteenth century to the present.
 Under consideration will be the major theological issues addressed by Baptists, the Baptist confessions of faith, Baptist church practices, and Baptist leaders and theologians.